top of page

 Add the passata, the tomatoes (chopped as described above), the basil and 2 cups of water to the pan and stir to combine.
 Salt slightly.

-Lower the hob to its lowest setting, cover the pan partially and allow to bubble very gently for three hours, stirring at the hour mark and bringing the meat at the bottom of the pan to the top each time.
+Lower the hob to its lowest setting, cover the pan partially and allow to bubble very gently for two hours, stirring at the hour mark and bringing the meat at the bottom of the pan to the top each time.

 Serve over your favorite pasta with lots of freshly grated Parmesan and some chopped basil.